Nursing Practice, D.N.P. (Post-Bachelor of Science in Nursing)

 Curriculum Overview

-Four visits to Saint Louis University’s campus are required.
-The first is a two-day orientation about online education and the role of nurse practitioners.
-The second is a three-day residency at the School of Nursing, where your knowledge of the curriculum’s content, including diagnostic reasoning, clinical assessment skills and therapeutic communication, will be assessed.
-The next visit is an orientation to doctoral-level coursework.
-The fourth occurs at the end of the program to present the DNP project.
-Please click here to review DNP projects from previous graduates.
+Two visits to Saint Louis University’s campus are required.
+The first is a two-to-three day residency at the School of Nursing, where your knowledge of the curriculum’s content, including diagnostic reasoning, clinical assessment skills and therapeutic communication, will be assessed.
+The second on-site campus visit is at the end of the program to present the D.N.P. project.

 Careers

-Graduates of SLU's Trudy Busch Valentine School of Nursing Doctor of Nursing Practice program are prepared to be nurse clinicians or educators.
+Graduates of the D.N.P. program are prepared to be nurse clinicians or educators.
 Graduates influence health policy at institutional, local, state and national levels and formulate strategies to maximize patient health.

 Admission Requirements